 As a cyclist or triathlete, if you want to TRAIN WITH POWER then getting the Best Power Meter Pedals are the most sensible first investment, especially if you have more than one bike.
 The initial hurdle to overcome when considering buying power meter pedals is their CONSIDERABLE COST and then numerous, detailed concerns like compatibility and battery life.
-Let’s assume you CAN afford a price tag of around £/$/Eu500 and upwards.
+Let’s assume you CAN afford a price tag of around £/$/Eu500 and upwards to over $1000.
 This leaves the question “Which model to go for?“.

 Back to pedals, let’s start of with this summary chart and then there is much more detail below